Local Government Transparency Code

 Transparency Code 2015 part 2.2 paragraph 45

-Information for 2019/20 is available on our 'Trade Union facility time report' page, this information is published annually.
+Information is available on our 'Trade Union facility time report' page, this information is published annually.

 Transparency Code 2015 part 2.2 paragraph 47

 Information for 2019/20, this information is published annually.

 - on-street miscellaneous spaces:

 Our 'parking accounts' page annually publishes a breakdown of income and expenditure on the authority's parking account, including how any surplus has been spent.

 Transparency Code 2015 part 2.2 paragraphs 48 and 49

 Senior salaries information is published annually on our 'pay and grading structure' page.
 Senior staff are defined as including both statutory and non-statutory chief officers and their deputies.
 This information is published on our 'Chief Officers' information' page.

 Wyre Forest District Council's constitution sets out how the Council operates, how decisions are made and the procedures which are followed to ensure that these are efficient, transparent and accountable to local people.
 Some of these processes are required by the law, while others are a matter for the Council to choose.